swiftlang/swift-evolution/proposals/NNNN-swiftpm-proxy-configuration.md

 1. **Local project config** (`<project>/.swiftpm/configuration/proxy.json`) — highest priority
 2. **User-level config** (`~/.swiftpm/configuration/proxy.json`)
+3. **Environment variables** (`http_proxy`/`HTTP_PROXY`, `https_proxy`/`HTTPS_PROXY`, `no_proxy`/`NO_PROXY`)
-3. **macOS system proxy** (from System Settings → Network → Proxies; macOS only)
+4. **macOS system proxy** (from System Settings → Network → Proxies; macOS only)
-4. **No proxy** (direct connection) — default behavior
+5. **No proxy** (direct connection) — default behavior

+For environment variables, lowercase variants take precedence over uppercase (consistent with curl behavior).

 On macOS, `URLSession` automatically inherits the system-level proxy configuration.
-This means SPM will route traffic through a system proxy even without a `proxy.json` — no action is required from the user if their system proxy is already configured.
-The `proxy.json` file acts as an explicit override when the system proxy is not appropriate for SPM operations (or when a project requires a different proxy than the system default).
+This means SPM will route traffic through a system proxy even without a `proxy.json` or environment variables — no action is required from the user if their system proxy is already configured.
+The `proxy.json` file and environment variables act as explicit overrides when the system proxy is not appropriate for SPM operations.

 On Linux, there is no system proxy layer.
-Only `proxy.json` configuration is available.
+The `proxy.json` file and environment variables are the available configuration mechanisms.

 Each field is resolved independently.
 For example, a user-level config could set `http` while the system proxy provides the HTTPS proxy — they do not need to come from the same source.